Robert Blake (actor): Career as an adult

-In 1950, Blake was drafted into the United States Army.
-Upon leaving at the age of 21, he found himself without any job prospects and fell into a deep depression.
+In 1950, Blake was drafted into the U.S. Army during the Korean War.
+Upon leaving at age 21, he found himself without job prospects and fell into a deep depression.
 This led to a two-year addiction to heroin and cocaine.
 He also sold drugs.
 Blake entered Jeff Corey's acting class and began working on improving his personal and professional life.
 He eventually became a seasoned Hollywood actor, playing notable dramatic roles in movies and on television.
 In 1956, he was billed as Robert Blake for the first time.

-In 1959, Blake turned down the role of Little Joe Cartwright, a character ultimately portrayed by Michael Landon, in NBC's western television series Bonanza.
-He did appear that year as Tobe Hackett in the episode "Trade Me Deadly" of the syndicated western series 26 Men, which dramatized true stories of the Arizona Rangers.
-Blake also appeared twice as "Alfredo" in the syndicated western The Cisco Kid and starred in "The White Hat" episode of Men of Annapolis, another syndicated series.
-He appeared in three distinctive guest lead roles in the CBS series Have Gun Will Travel, as well as one-time guest roles on John Payne's NBC western The Restless Gun, Nick Adams's ABC western The Rebel, and in season 3, episode 25 of Bat Masterson, the NBC western series The Californians, the short-lived ABC adventure series Straightaway, and the NBC western television series Laramie.
+In 1959, Blake turned down the role of Little Joe Cartwright, a character ultimately portrayed by Michael Landon, in NBC's Western television series Bonanza.
+He did appear that year as Tobe Hackett in the episode "Trade Me Deadly" of the syndicated Western series 26 Men, which dramatized true stories of the Arizona Rangers.
+Blake also appeared twice as "Alfredo" in the syndicated Western The Cisco Kid and starred in "The White Hat" episode of Men of Annapolis, another syndicated series.
+He appeared in three distinctive guest lead roles in the CBS series Have Gun Will Travel, as well as one-time guest roles on John Payne's NBC Western The Restless Gun, Nick Adams's ABC Western The Rebel, and in season 3, episode 25 of Bat Masterson, the NBC Western series The Californians, the short-lived ABC adventure series Straightaway, and the NBC Western television series Laramie.

 Blake performed in numerous motion pictures as an adult, including the starring role in The Purple Gang (1960), a gangster movie, and featured roles in Pork Chop Hill (1959) and, as one of four U.S. soldiers participating in a gang rape in occupied Germany, in Town Without Pity (1961).
 He appeared in the John F. Kennedy war biopic PT 109 as Charles "Bucky" Harris (1963).
 He was also in Ensign Pulver (1964), The Greatest Story Ever Told (1965), and other films.
-Blake garnered further exposure as a member of the ensemble cast of the 1963 acclaimed but short-lived The Richard Boone Show, appearing in fifteen of the NBC series' 25 episodes.
+Blake garnered further exposure as a member of the ensemble cast of the 1963 acclaimed but short-lived The Richard Boone Show, appearing in 15 of its 25 episodes.